-Looking For HIV Testing in Nepal?
+Looking For HIV Testing in Indonesia?
 Find HIV Center

 Since July 2016, AHF Indonesia has been collaborating with the Ministry of Health to implement HIV testing and treatment programs in 2 provinces (DKI Jakarta and West Java) since July 2016.
 In addition, it gradually expanded its services to other regions.
 The services offered include patient laboratory tests, free ART drugs and capacity building for hospital staff.
 Different advocacy meetings have been arranged with the government to revise the national and provincial community testing and early treatment strategies.

 AHF Indonesia aims to promote health and well being among people living with HIV/AIDS and to avoid death from early caused opportunistic infection.
 In recent years, the primary driver of the HIV epidemic has been shifted from injection of drugs to sexual transmission.
 Most of the key populations are in urban and peri-urban area.
 Key affected groups continue to report a high level of unsafe behavior and low awareness about HIV.
 In view of the shift, AHF Indonesia has organized many educational events and preventional workshops.
 Young people and other key populations can have more chances to learn safe sex and prevention of HIV/STIs.